japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 executeTake(n: Int): Array[InternalRow]
 ```

-`executeTake` gives an array of up to `n` first link:spark-sql-InternalRow.adoc[internal rows].
+`executeTake` gives an array of up to `n` first spark-sql-InternalRow.md[internal rows].

 ![SparkPlan's executeTake takes 5 elements](../images/spark-sql-SparkPlan-executeTake.png)

 `executeTake` <<getByteArrayRdd, gets an RDD of byte array of `n` unsafe rows>> and scans the RDD partitions one by one until `n` is reached or all partitions were processed.

-`executeTake` runs Spark jobs that take all the elements from requested number of partitions, starting from the 0th partition and increasing their number by link:spark-sql-properties.adoc#spark.sql.limit.scaleUpFactor[spark.sql.limit.scaleUpFactor] property (but minimum twice as many).
+`executeTake` runs Spark jobs that take all the elements from requested number of partitions, starting from the 0th partition and increasing their number by spark-sql-properties.md#spark.sql.limit.scaleUpFactor[spark.sql.limit.scaleUpFactor] property (but minimum twice as many).

 NOTE: `executeTake` uses `SparkContext.runJob` to run a Spark job.